CONVECTION OVENS VS. MICROWAVES: KEY DIFFERENCES

 However, if you want more cooking capabilities, larger cooking capacity and have the space for it, a convection oven may be the better option.
 Convection ovens use a fan to circulate hot air, allowing for more even cooking across multiple racks.
 They also have the ability to toast, roast, broil and bake, making them a more versatile choice.
 Also, convection ovens have the ability to cook at high temperatures, which is ideal for baking and cooking certain dishes.

 Itʼs important to consider factors such as size, heating methods, preheating options and cooking capabilities when deciding.
+Many people opt to have both in their kitchens, giving them a wide range of options when it comes to mealtime.

 EXPLORE MAYTAG® CONVECTION OVENS AND MICROWAVES